um-computacion-tm/scrabble-2023-franpasquier2/README.md

 # Third step

-In this step place: docker build -t scrabble .
+In this step place: docker build --no-cache -t jueguitosnew  .

 # Fourth and last step